On the wave turbulence theory: ergodicity for the elastic beam wave equation: Introduction

 One of the main challenges in understanding the behaviors of solutions to the 3-wave kinetic equations is the so-called {\it ergodicity}, which is quite typical for 3-wave processes.
-Ergodicity has a long history in physics and we refer to \cite{Spohn:TPB:2006}[Section 17] for a more detailed discussion.
+Ergodicity has played a very important role and has a long history in physics \cite{aoki2002nonequilibrium,lee2005thermal,lefevere2004perturbative,lepri2000memory} and we refer to the lecture notes \cite{Spohn:TPB:2006}[Section 17] for a more detailed discussion.
 To define ergodicity, we will need the concept of the connectivity between two wave vectors $k$ and $k'$, which we briefly discuss here, leaving the precise definition for later.
 Given a wave vector $k$, a wave vector $k'$ is understood to be connected to $k$ in a collision if either $\omega(k')=\omega(k)+\omega(k'-k)$, $\omega(k)=\omega(k')+\omega(k-k')$, or $\omega(k+k')=\omega(k)+\omega(k')$.

 {\bf Ergodicity Condition (E):} {\it For every $k,k'\in\mathbb{T}^3\backslash\{0\},$ there is a finite sequence of collisions such that $k$ is connected to $k'$. }